Skip to main content

 $$ \displaystyle \begin{array}{l} \left(\begin{array}{cc} \sigma_3 -\frac{2916,\sigma_1 }{1433} & -\sigma_1 \newline \sigma_4 -\frac{2916,\sigma_2 }{1433} & -\sigma_2 \newline \frac{2916,\sigma_1 }{1433}-\sigma_3 & \sigma_1 \newline \frac{2916,\sigma_2 }{1433}-\sigma_4 & \sigma_2 \end{array}\right)\newline\newline \textrm{where}\newline \sigma_1 =\sqrt{\frac{729}{200}-\frac{7,\sqrt{59}}{80}}\newline \sigma_2 =\sqrt{\frac{7,\sqrt{59}}{80}+\frac{729}{200}}\newline \sigma_3 =\frac{400,{{\left(\frac{729}{200}-\frac{7,\sqrt{59}}{80}\right)}}^{3/2} }{1433}\newline \sigma_4 =\frac{400,{{\left(\frac{7,\sqrt{59}}{80}+\frac{729}{200}\right)}}^{3/2} }{1433}\end{array} $$

-Which results in two points per quadrant, picking out the two points of the 1st quadrant and inserting them to CST the arrow body is parallel again
+Which results in two points/quadrant so picking out the two points of the 1st quadrant and inserting them to CST the arrow body is parallel again

 corrected